 Kids of all ages enjoy the benefits of travel that include:

 - Becoming more aware of and accepting of other cultures

 - More intellectual curiosity, making them better in school

-- Learning skills, like problem solving and adaptability in real-life situations
+- Learning skills like problem solving and adaptability in real-life situations

 In addition, travel can bring your family closer together, strengthening bonds that will be there for a lifetime.
 Not to mention, it’s a lot of fun!

-Traveling halfway across the world and experiencing foreign cultures firsthand is great, but don’t think you have to travel so far from home.
+Traveling halfway across the world and experiencing foreign cultures firsthand is great, but don’t think you must travel so far from home.
 Traveling to a national park, like the Grand Canyon, can make history come alive, while visiting a huge metropolitan area, like Chicago, can open your child’s eyes to city life.

 Don’t Give Them Every Advantage